MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 When you receive a [preview request](https://forms.office.com/FormsPro/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR56j8lZs0FdAvwT75_WNFyxUMkRDV1NYQU5TNjE2VjhKOVBUNVg2R0s1NC4u) approval, you will receive two offers from Microsoft by email.
 These offers allow you to deploy the Project Operations Preview:

+- Dynamics 365 Project Operations (CRM) - Preview Trial
 - Office 365 Project Operations - Preview Trial

+> [!IMPORTANT]
+> Only one person, the tenant administrator, in an organization needs to perform this task.
+If you aren't the subscriber to this release, wait until your organization has been signed up and you've received your user credentials.

-- Dynamics 365 Project Operations (CRM) - Preview Trial
+### Dynamics 365 Project Operations (CRM) - Preview Trial

-### Office 365 Project Operations - Preview Trial

 1. Make sure you are in the browser logged in with the user work account in the tenant you need Project Operations preview.
-2. Redeem the first offer code Office 365 Project Operations - Preview Trial by pasting it into the browser URL.
+2. Redeem the first offer code Dynamics 365 Project Operations (CRM) - Preview Trial by pasting it into the browser URL.
 ![Redeem Offer](./media/16RedeemFirstOfferNew.png)
 3. Confirm your order.
 ![Confirm the order](./media/17ConfirmOrderNew.png)
 4. You will see confirmation offer was successfully redeemed
 ![Confirmation](./media/18OrderConfirmationNew.png)

-### Dynamics 365 Project Operations (CRM) - Preview Trial
+### Office 365 Project Operations - Preview Trial

 Repeat the same steps as with the first offer code.
 Make sure to add the second offer code using the same user account that was used with the first offer code.